andweber/loxberry-plugin-kalliope/README.md

 ## Usage

-The Webfrontend provides some hints for the usage of Kalliope.
+The Webfrontend provides some hints for the usage of [Kalliope](https://github.com/kalliope-project/kalliope/).
 For any further documentation about the usage of Kalliope, please refer to the [Kalliope project](https://github.com/kalliope-project/kalliope/).

 The Kalliope brain is stored in the plugin config folder and can be adjusted and improved as needed.

 ## RoadMap

-Version 0.4
+Version 0.5
 - Improved Webfrontend
-- use global variables in synapses (0.4.3 feature)
+- [Done] use global variables in synapses (0.4.3 feature)
 - [Done] Update kalliope
 - Plugin upgrade is possible
 - Proof of Voice Control Kalliope
 - Proof of Voice Control of Loxone

-Version 0.5
+Version 0.6
 - Advanced configuring of Kalliope using the webfrontend (Support multiple Miniserver, Trigger Selection, etc.)

 Future feature collection